yegor256/blog/_drafts/_harassment.md

 > I was getting confused figuring out whether to hire you or hit on you.

 Obviously he was flirting.
-But what's wrong with that?
+And what's wrong with that?
 Can't we flirt any more?
 Is it a crime all of a sudden?
 One thing is wrong though.
 It was a _threat_.

 Even though this message didn't say it explicitly, it actually _implied_